harshvardhanrana/Hsh/README.md

 # Description

-Hash is a lightweight and versatile shell written in C. It is easy to edit and use.
+Hsh is a lightweight and versatile shell written in C. It is easy to edit and use.

 # Instruction